Hey everybody, and welcome to PT Pioneer.

 Step 2: Determine Your Prerequisites

-Prerequisites are the criteria you need to meet in order to be allowed entry into a certification program.
+It would be best if you met the prerequisites to be allowed entry into a certification program.

-For most certifications, including the ones I will be discussing here, all you need is to be at least 18 years old, have a valid high school diploma or equivalent, and make sure you have current First Aid, CPR, and AED certs.
+For most certifications, including the ones I will be discussing here, all you need is to be at least 18 years old, have a valid high school diploma or equivalent, and ensure you have current First Aid, CPR, and AED certs.

 But why do you need first aid certifications?

-Well, fitness instruction brings with it some degree of risk, and you need to be prepared to be the first line of support should one of your clients experience an accident or medical emergency.
+Well, fitness instruction brings some risk, and you must be prepared to be the first line of support should one of your clients experience an accident or medical emergency.

-It’s also necessary in order to get the correct insurance cover and protect yourself as well as your clients in the event of an incident.
+It’s also necessary to get the correct insurance coverage and protect yourself and your clients in the event of an incident.

 Step 3: Find the Best Powerlifting Certification for YOU